Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Reproducing internal climate variability

 \subsection{Climate data and comparison set-up}

-We demonstrate our method's capacity to emulate high-dimensional climate fields using log-transformed total precipitation rate data from the Community Earth System Model (CESM) Large Ensemble Project \parencite{Kay2015-CommunityEarthSystem}, as mentioned in the introduction.
-While CESM simulates the full climate system, generating large ensembles of a single target field, such as precipitation, still requires the full computational cost of the underlying model, on the order of $10^5$ CPU hours per ensemble member.
+We demonstrate our method's capacity to generate high-dimensional climate fields using global log-precipitation-rate fields from the Community Earth System Model (CESM) Large Ensemble Project \citep{Kay2015-CommunityEarthSystem}, as mentioned in the introduction.
+While CESM simulates the full climate system, generating large ensembles of a single target field, such as precipitation rate, still requires the full computational cost of the underlying model, on the order of $10^5$ CPU hours per ensemble member.
 Thus, a data-efficient stochastic surrogate offers immense scientific value.
 Recall that the data reside on a roughly 1\degree\ longitude-latitude global grid of size $\Ndim = 288 \times 192 = 55{,}296$.
-We use 98 samples, representing model outputs for consecutive years starting in the year 402.
+We use 98 samples, each representing a July~1 daily-average field from one of 98 consecutive CESM model years starting in the year 402.
 The grid is trimmed at the poles to remove duplicate locations, yielding a field of size $\Ndim = (288 \times 190) + 2 = 54{,}722$ for practical use.
+To avoid numerical problems with log-transforming exact zeros in the raw data, we add a small constant $\epsilon = 10^{-10}$ before applying the transformation.